k1n6b0b/hass-wb800/README.md

 ## WattBox WB-800 custom component for Home Assistant

+I couldnt get the other WattBox component working well so I wrote a really quick and dirty one

 ### Install

 - Copy the `custom_components/wb800` folder into your Home Assistant `config/custom_components` directory.